Biopsies provide physicians with critical information for an accurate and rapid diagnosis

 A biopsy is performed to evaluate abnormal or questionable findings in breast images.
-The breast biopsies performed at Southwest General’s Breast Center are essential to help physicians accurately diagnose breast conditions and determine the appropriate course of treatment.
+The breast biopsies performed at Southwest General’s Breast Center in Cleveland are essential to help physicians accurately diagnose breast conditions, like breast cancer, and determine the appropriate course of treatment.
 Typically, biopsies are ordered after an initial evaluation, such as a:

 ultrasound examination of the breast

-Biopsies are performed where there is a need for more information to confirm or rule the presence of disease including cancer.
+Biopsies are performed where there is a need for more information to confirm or rule out the presence of disease including breast cancer.

 When breast biopsies are performed, they are most frequently done in the outpatient setting, often at our Breast Center, and they use the skills of radiologists, ultrasonographers, and surgeons.
 Procedures performed at Southwest General use the latest imaging technology and include: